MZanggl/flooent/README.md

 #### pluck

-Pluck given field out an object of arrays.
+Pluck the given field out of each object in the array.

 ```javascript
 const cities = [